jaxondk/text2sql/README.md

 ## TODO
 - [ ] Improve Tracing
+   - [ ] I'd really prefer a setup where it's more of an actual trace, where it shows the steps to get to the result in the order they happen.
+   - [X] Disable horizontal scrolling in the reasoning window, and instead wrap the text to always fit in the view.
+Vertical scrolling is good.
-   - [ ] Expand the screen to take over and fill most of the screen
+   - [ ] Put a button in the tracing window to expand the tracing screen to take over and fill most of the screen.
+The expanded tracing window should have a way to close it, which returns the state to the default two window view.
-   - [ ] Tables tab should show the relevant tables, not all the tables
+   - [ ] Tables tab should show the relevant tables from retrieval step, not all the tables
    - [ ] When reasoning is one line, it's really annoying.
 Maybe make a max width or something?
-   - [ ] I'd really prefer a setup where it's more of an actual trace, where it shows the steps to get to the result in the order they happen.
 - [ ] Fix the settings page
    - [ ] Desired settings options
       - [ ] SQL DB settings